• Medellin Memorial Plaza pays tribute to life, service and sacrifice

 Each element of Memorial Plaza is designed with significance

-Every element that stands in the USMC Marty Medellin Memorial Plaza has specific meaning.
+Every element that stands in the USMC Cpl.
+Medellin Memorial Plaza has specific meaning.

 Designed in a circular pattern, the Plaza is flanked by two stone walls.
 One wall bears the name of the memorial on the front and a tribute to Corporal Medellin on the back, and a second wall houses the names of students, staff and board members who passed while a member of EMS ÀÏ˾»ú¸£ÀûÉç, and district alumni representing military, police and fire personnel who passed in the line of duty.